 If electrical products are disposed of with batteries still inside, they can potentially cause battery fires.

 What can you do?

-You’ll see the crossed-out wheelie bin symbol on every battery which means it can be recycled
+You’ll see the crossed-out wheelie bin symbol on every battery which means do not dispose of in your wheelie bin.

 Use rechargeable batteries wherever possible - you can even buy a solar-powered recharger!